soyoahn/soyoahn.github.io/_posts/2026-01-26-disneyland.md

 Note: I'm not doing Lighting Pass because we have two small kids who aren't tall enough for most Lighting Pass-eligible rides yet.
 We're going just for the 1 Day, 1 Park.

 ### 1. Pick the date(s)
 As of this writing, park tickets are priced to specific days and you need to reserve the dates at time of purchase.
-(And actively change the reservation if you need to.)
+(And actively change the reservation if you need to later.)

 Always check these sites before booking:
 * **Discounts**: [https://disneyland.disney.go.com/offers-discounts/](https://disneyland.disney.go.com/offers-discounts/)